8ta4/see/DONTREADME.md

 No. The tool has one job: return the `document.title` and `document.body.innerText`.

 `see` isn't for surgically extracting specific text.
 The whole point is to give an LLM the big-picture context of a page.

+> Does `see` click things to make more text appear?

+No. The tool is called `see`, not `do`.
+It doesn't click anything.
+Its job is to report what's visible when the page loads.
+That's it.

+> Does `see` scroll down to load more content?

+No. `see` doesn't scroll.
+It captures the content loaded in the viewport.

 ## CLI